 4. Maximize the role of nurse practitioners (NPs) as part of the care team

-This recommendation will help fill gaps in primary care, helping to increase the number of NPs to 44,000 by 2028, and providing them with greater practice authority, with particular emphasis in rural and urban underserved communities.
+This recommendation will fill gaps in primary care, helping to increase the number of NPs to 44,000 by 2028, and provide them with greater practice authority, with particular emphasis in rural and urban underserved communities.

 5. Sustain and expand the Programs in Medical Education (PRIME) program across UC campuses